JGCRI/pygcam/docs/source/config.rst

 variables particular to this project, e.g., where the to find the files defining scenarios, queries, and so on.

-Note that the :ref:`new <new-label>` sub-command will set up the structure for a new project and (optionally) add a section to the user's config file for the named project.
+Note that the :ref:`new <new>` sub-command will set up the structure for a new project and (optionally) add a section to the user's config file for the named project.